ivoschulthess/dumpLeakageCalorimeter/README.md

 ## Data
-The raw data is not included in this repository to keep the size small.
+The raw data is not included in this repository to keep the size small. <br>

-Maybe: Only the processed data are included here.
-However, the raw data are available on Zenodo together with the preprocessing scripts.
-Or: The raw data and preprocessing scripts are available upon reasonable request.
+They are available on Zenodo: https://doi.org/10.5281/zenodo.14029383